adcimon/cheatsheets/go/go.md

 ```
 Any occurrence of the string `${SRCDIR}` will be replaced by the absolute path to the directory containing the source file.

-Copy the dynamic library (.dll) to the executable folder.
+Copy the dynamic library (.dll) to the executable (.exe) directory.
 ```
 main.exe
 mylib.dll